GSA/digitalgov.gov/content/resources/an-introduction-to-structured-content.md

 ---
 date: 2023-11-01 13:38:00 -0500
-title: An introduction to structured content
+title: "An introduction to structured content"
-deck: Understand the benefits of structuring digital content
+deck: "Understand the benefits of structuring digital content"
-summary: Structured content improves search results, enables “create once, publish everywhere,” and help people more easily find, use, and reuse your content.
+summary: "Publishing content as modular pieces of information that are tagged with machine-readable descriptions can transform how people find, understand, share, use, and reuse government information."

 # See all topics at https://digital.gov/topics
 author: Rachel Flagg
 topics:
   - content-strategy

 # Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 # 2 -- highlighted
 weight: 1

 slug: an-introduction-to-structured-content

 ---

 ## What is structured content?